HindustanTimesLabs/100m-men/README.md

 This is front-end code and data for [Every country's fastest man in one race.](http://www.hindustantimes.com/static/olympics/every-country-fastest-man-in-one-race-100m/)

-This project uses d3 v4.
+This project uses d3 v4 and webpack.

 ----